 Chips and salsa is always a popular appetizer or snack.
-How about surprising your party guests with a tasty dragon fruit salsa?
+How about surprising your party guests with something different?
+This deliciously tasty dragon fruit salsa makes a great snack!

 If you are entertaining, I have tons of crowd-pleasing gluten free appetizer recipes to try!

 Dragon fruit is a wild looking fruit that is also known as pitaya.